 Manual Therapy and Lactation Support for Tongue Tie and Breastfeeding Babies

-Written by Kylie Walsh, MHSc (Osteo), Nicole de Faymoreau, IBCLC, and Dr Shervin Yazdi, DDS.
+Written by Kylie Walsh, MHSc (Osteo) and Dr Shervin Yazdi, DDS.

 Tongue ties are highly controversial, inspiring widespread research among pediatricians, lactation consultants, dentists, ENT specialists, and osteopaths.
-The goal of such research is to explore the condition’s impact on long and short-term health.
+The goal of such research is to explore the condition’s impact on short- and long-term health, feeding function, airway development, and even overall well-being.

 Although babies have natural reflexes that help them latch, breastfeeding is a learned skill for both the nursing parent and the baby.
 And support from an International Board-Certified Lactation Consultant (IBCLC), midwife, or pediatrician is often necessary to facilitate this process.

-In this article, we'll reveal how a tongue tie may affect an infant's ability to breastfeed or chestfeed and what can be done about it.
-We’ll also answer general questions you may have and offer guidance to help you through your struggles.
+In this article, we'll explain how oral ties, including tongue and lip tie, may affect an infant's ability to breastfeed or chestfeed and what can be done about it.
+We’ll also answer common questions and offer guidance to support you and your baby.

 What is a Tongue Tie in Breastfeeding?

-Ankyloglosia, better known as “tongue tie,” refers to a condition where the band of tissue that tethers the tongue to the floor of the mouth (lingual frenulum) is too short or tight.
-This anomaly restricts the tongue's motion, hampering the baby's ability to latch and create an optimal suck.
-It results in breastfeeding difficulties.
+Ankyloglossia, better known as “tongue tie,” refers to a condition where the band of tissue that tethers the tongue to the floor of the mouth (lingual frenulum) is too short or tight.
+This restriction limits mobility and can interfere with latch, suck coordination, and milk transfer.

 Types of Tongue Ties

-Not all tongue ties are created equal – there are several types to be aware of:
+Not all tongue ties are created equal.
+There are several presentations:

-• Anterior tongue tie.
-A short or tight frenulum located at the front of the tongue.
+• Anterior tongue tie – a short or tight frenulum located toward the front of the tongue.

-Tongue ties may present with a wide range of symptoms or none at all.
-But in symptomatic cases, we see the following signs:
+Tongue ties may present with a range of symptoms, or none at all.

 Tongue Mobility Issues